vb-pogribnyi/OpenCircle/Open Circle.md

         return x
 ```

 I'm passing the parameters here as a dict, so that it will be easier to automate testing later on.
-Among the parameters there are: ch1, ch2 = number of filters for the convolutions.
+Among the parameters there are: ch1, ch2 - number of filters for the convolutions.
 Ch3 - number of hidden neurons for the dense network.
 Pool1_size and pool2_size - sizes of the pooling layers after the convolutions.
 Ks1 and ks2 - convolutions kernel sizes.

 Let's now add the network layers.
 Note that dense layer input size (after flattening) will depend on the size of kernels and pooling windows.
-It will be calculated in the constructor as well:
+It will be calculated in the model constructor as ch_in:

 ```python
         self.conv1 = torch.nn.Conv2d(1, ch1, ks1)